code-mattclaffey/performance-kit/src/posts/loading-fonts-the-fout-way.md

 ## Conclusion

-You have learnt how to load fonts in the page ultra fast and understood the definition between FOUT and FOIT.
+You have learned how to load fonts in the page ultra fast and understood the definition between FOUT and FOIT.
 I hope that made sense.
-If not, please raise an issue on my [github page][https://github.com/code-mattclaffey/performance-kit/issues] and I will sort it out asap.
+If not, please raise an issue on my [github page](https://github.com/code-mattclaffey/performance-kit/issues) and I will sort it out asap.